Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

-Still, the team at Thor has managed to squeeze an amazing amount of amenities into this tiny space.
+Still, the team at Thor has managed to squeeze an amazing amount of amenities into this tiny space, which is the kind of innovative thinking I admire as I’m a full-timer!
 This RV is built on the Ford Transit chassis and is one of the few AWD drive RVs on the market.
-While I wouldn’t suggest taking this rig offroading (check out the Revel in the Class B section if that’s what you’re looking for) being able to go confidently go off the beaten path from time to time is a huge plus.
-It’s also a great option if you’re spending any time doing winter camping.
+While I wouldn’t suggest taking this rig offroading (check out the Revel in the Class B section if that’s what you’re looking for), being able to confidently go off the beaten path from time to time is a huge plus.

-The Gemini makes up for its small space with an impressive queen bed slide out but if you’re looking to take the entire family on the road this probably isn’t the right rig for you.
-The biggest reason is that even though it has the traditional look of an overhead bunk there isn’t any actual sleeping space there.
+The Gemini makes up for its small space with an impressive queen bed slide, but if you’re looking to take the entire family on the road, I’m not sure this rig is the best fit.
+The biggest reason for this is even though it has the traditional look of an overhead bunk, there isn’t any actual sleeping space there.
 Instead, it’s purely for storage which means this RV doesn’t sleep nearly as many people as the traditional Class C.

 You can check out a full tour of the bathroom here: